Retrieving data with Perl DBI DBD::ODBC

 The UNKNOWN state occurs for any logical operation where the result cannot be evaluated as either TRUE or FALSE, and is connected with the NULL concept.

-A NULL in a SQL table, can be regarded as a placeholder for missing information, its not a VALUE as such, just a marker to indicate the lack of information.
-So in the query for all rows where col2 is not equal to 'Y' the rows containing a NULL are not returned, as the answer to the question "Does the col2 column contain values not equal to Y" returns false, as the column contains the unknown NULL and not a value that could or could not be equal to 'Y'.
+A NULL in a SQL table, can be regarded as a placeholder for missing information, it's not a value as such, just a marker to indicate the lack of information.
+So in the query for all rows where col2 is not equal to Y, the rows containing a NULL are not returned.
+This is because the answer to the question "Does the col2 column contain values not equal to Y" returns FALSE, as the column contains the unknown NULL.

-The normal way to select NULL columns in SQL syntax is using "column is null" (the opposite being "column is not null").
-So to find all the rows in table Fred where col2 has a NULL value you use:
+The normal way to select NULL columns in SQL syntax is using column is null (the opposite being column is not null).
+So to find all the rows in table Fred where col2 has a NULL value, use:

 select * from fred where col2 is null